jaimini145/map101website-bd65c/src/pages/about.md

 img_path: images/hd.jpg
 template: page
 ---
-It has variety of products according to the taste and means of customers like:
+It has variety of products according to the taste and means of customers like: milk,butter ,ghee,milk powder ,panner ,cheese,ice-creams ,chocolates and many more.
--milk
--butter
--ghee
--milk powder ,panner ,cheese,ice-creams ,chocolates and many more.

 His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
 Graphic Design USA named him a person to watch in 2019.